kcajj/recombinant_population_analysis/notes/note1.md

 the prediction is 100% correct.
 I will run the script multiple times with random sequences

 the accuracy is always around 99%. for now we are happy with this result.

+## Extract the array of recombination evidences from Aionostat data

+### phage isolates sequences

+The recombination evidences are extracted from the msa of the two reference sequences and the assembly of the phage clone.
+This is done through the handle_msa.py script.

+In hmm.py it is defined the Viterbi algorithm and the probability matrices.
+We take the recombination evidences of the clones and we give them in input to the Viterbi algorithm.

+### reads of phage population